 You can find a specialist solicitor by searching at Find a solicitor in England and Wales.
-Choose 'Advanced search'.
-This takes you to a new page.
-Put your postcode in the 'Location' box then go to the drop down box called 'Area of practice'.
-Scroll down until you see 'Family public law - legal aid' then press 'search'.
+Choose 'Family public law - legal aid' in the drop-down menu offered under the heading 'Area of practice' and 'Children' in the drop down-menu offered under the heading 'Second area of practice'.

-If you find it difficult to use the internet, ask a community organisation to help you by doing this search for you or call the Law Society on 020 7320 5650 (line open Monday to Friday from O9:00 to 17:00) and ask for help to find a solicitor specialising in child protection.
+If you find it difficult to use the internet, ask a community organisation to help you by doing this search for you or call the Law Society on 020 7320 5650 (line open Monday to Friday from 09:00 to 17:00) and ask for help to find a solicitor specialising in child protection.